Cloud Security 101: How to Identify & Manage IT Project Risks

-How do you know which risks to prioritize if you don’t even know which risks pose vulnerabilities?
+How do you know which IT project risks to prioritize if you don’t even know which risks pose vulnerabilities?

 A risk is a potential threat that can harm an organization.
 So, the first step in risk prioritization is to identify potential risks.
 Below are several types of potential risks in information technology that can affect cloud security:

 Risks in execution usually occur at the beginning of a project.
 They can arise as a result of resource unavailability, lack of commitment by stakeholders — or due to resistance within the organization.

 Risks in integration usually come about during the implementation stage when incompatibility of technologies or processes occurs, resulting in disruption of crucial operation processes.

 These are the types of risks that occur when the desired result is not achieved — or when the original goal is not met, leading to unanticipated time and costs.
 You must, therefore evaluate past performance history, analyze security controls and conduct employee training to minimize performance risks.

 These types of threats are the potential risks to which you are not privy.
 For instance, if you are planning to implement new or untested technology, there could be some unknown vulnerabilities that could produce some hidden risks.
 When identifying potential risks at the beginning of your project, you need to consider the inherent risks that occur not just during the development stage, but also during your organizational operations.
 This is where cybersecurity risks emerge.
 Possible cybersecurity risks in information technology projects include: